-Communicating the school's approach to the use of force
+6. Communicating the School's Approach to the Use of Force

-Every school is required by law to have a behaviour policy and to make this policy known to staff, parents and pupils.
-This policy should include guidance on the use of reasonable force although this is not a legal requirement.
-Any policy on the use of reasonable force should acknowledge their legal duty to make reasonable adjustments for disabled children and children with SEND.
+Every school is required by law to have a behaviour policy and to make this policy known to staff, parents, and pupils.
+This policy will include comprehensive guidance on the use of reasonable force.